Alistair Kilbee, Splitbeam's Managing Director is well-known in the industry. He has been fulfilling lighting design...

 As a freelance stage-manager on SA tour of Eve Ensler’s Emotional Creature: The Secret Life of Girls around the World, Michael had the opportunity of working for Splitbeam, and in 2014, he joined the Splitbeam team in a full-time capacity.
 He is eager to utilise his varied experience in the theatre in his work for the company, while learning as much as possible from the diverse and exciting work that Splitbeam does.

-Nolene Martin has over 17 years of experience in the Event Business, spanning several industries, which would include Marketing and Social Media, Conferences, Exhibitions and Entertainment.
+Nolene joined Splitbeam in 2018 as a Production Manager.
+She has over 19 years of experience in the Event Business, spanning several industries, including Marketing and Social Media, Conferences, Exhibitions, and Live Entertainment.

-Discovering an enthusiastic interest in the Events Industry, she was hired as an Event and Conference Assistant.
-There she was able to gain experience in all aspects of event planning, from registration, marketing, speaker and sponsor fulfilment as well as logistical details for various types of events.
+She was first hired as an Events and Conference Assistant, where she was able to gain experience in all aspects of event planning, from registration, marketing, speaker and sponsor fulfilment as well as all logistical requirements for the various types of events.

-Since that time, she has worked as an Event/Operations/Project Manager, refining her project management and overall skills with the aim of developing and producing events of all shapes and sizes across the industry.
-Some of these events included the World Cup 2010, Bastille Concert, Mediatech Africa, Grand Designs, The Rand Show, The Johannesburg Motor Show, The BMW 7 Series Launch Event, Mnet – 30th Birthday Bash, Cisco Connect South Africa, SAB Commercial Convention, Comic Con South Africa and Winex to name a few.
+Since that time, she has worked as an Event/Operations/Project Manager, including events such as the World Cup 2010, Bastille Concert, Media-Tech Africa, Grand Designs, the Rand Show, The Johannesburg Motor Show, the BMW 7 Series Launch Event, M-Net’s 30th Birthday Bash, Cisco Connect SA, SAB Commercial Convention, Comic-Con SA and WINEX to name a few.

 Roberto graduated from UCT in 2012 with a BA degree specialising in Drama and Italian Literature.
 He then went on to complete an Honours Degree in Technical Theatre Management and graduated in 2013.